Help! I'm a Fish: Production and music

-In 1996, a pilot trailer was completed, which has resurfaced on the Internet.
+In 1992, A. Film produced an early trailer for a film titled Swifty, Twinky and Ploop with support from the Danish Film Institute.
+It was written and directed by Stefan Fjeldmark and Karsten Kiilerich, and followed three marine creatures on a journey to find an unpolluted environment.
+In 1996, a pilot trailer was completed, which resurfaced on the Internet in 2014.
 The environment and object designs, animation, plot, character names, voices, and designs are noticeably different from how they would eventually appear in the finished film.

 Development and storyboarding of the film were completed in Denmark.
-Production then moved to Germany and Ireland for the final phases of animation, lighting, colour and production to maximise tax credits offered to foreign film projects in Germany and Ireland.
-The film's soundtrack contains numerous popular and original songs, such as "Help!
-I'm a Fish (Little Yellow Fish)" performed by Little Trees (which serves as the film's main theme), "Agloubablou" performed by Cartoons, "Ocean of Emotion" performed by Meja, "People Lovin Me" performed by Lou Bega, "Close Your Eyes" performed by Patricia Kaas, "Interlude" performed by Terry Jones, "Fishtastic" performed by Terry Jones, and "Intelligence" performed by Alan Rickman.
-One original song, "Ocean Love/Ton Amour Ocean", which serves as the film's opening theme, is performed by either Anggun or Eddi Reader depending on the release.
+Production then moved to Germany and Ireland for the final phases of animation, lighting, colour, and production to maximise tax credits offered to foreign film projects in Germany and Ireland.
+The production took about four years to complete, with the work split and frequently moved around.
+The English and Danish versions were produced simultaneously, with the former having more involvement; the film was initially written, recorded, and animated in English before being translated into Danish by Gunhild Wernblad.

-The production took about four years to make, with the production work being split and moved around frequently.
+The film's score was composed by Søren Hyldgaard.
+The soundtrack contains numerous popular and original songs, such as "Help!
+I'm a Fish (Little Yellow Fish)" performed by Little Trees (which serves as the film's main theme), "Agloubablou" performed by Cartoons, "Ocean of Emotion" performed by Meja, "People Lovin Me" performed by Lou Bega, "Close Your Eyes" performed by Patricia Kaas, "Interlude" and "Fishtastic" performed by Terry Jones, and "Intelligence" performed by Alan Rickman.
+One original song, "Ocean Love/Ton Amour Ocean", which serves as the film's opening theme, is performed by either Anggun or Eddi Reader, depending on the release.

 Release

-The film was released theatrically on 6 October 2000 by Nordisk Film and was released on DVD and VHS on 6 January 2003 by Movie Star.
+The film was released theatrically on 6 October 2000 by Nordisk Film and on DVD and VHS on 6 January 2003 by Movie Star.

-HanWay Films and PID (Producers International Distribution) handled international sales to the film.
+HanWay Films and PID (Producers International Distribution) handled international sales for the film.

 The film had a theatrical release in the United States on 29 June 2001, and in the United Kingdom by Metrodome Distribution on 10 August 2001.
 In Ireland, the movie was screened on 27 June 2003 as part of the athletes' evening entertainment programme for the Special Olympics World Games.

-In North America, the English dub of the film was released in 2006 by Genius Products and in 2007 by Alliance Atlantis.
+In North America, the English dub of the film was released in 2006 in the USA by Genius Products and in 2007 in Canada by Alliance Atlantis.